I created this thread, to collect and debunk all the FUD and wrong information around EOS

 Truth: block.one had an ICO back in 2017 and sold EOS tokens for ETH tokens.
 So always when someone bought EOS tokens, block.one got Ethereum tokens and most likely sold them.
 Thats how they got around 4 billion.
 They sold the Ethereum tokens they received.
 Like all normal companies they diversified that money.
 With some Ethereum tokens they bought Bitcoins.

 In June 2018 the EOS mainnet launched and the EOS community decided to give block.one the 100 Mio EOS tokens to increase the possibility, that they will stay in the EOS community and will have a big interest in the future to help the EOS mainnet succeed.
-There was no strings attached to this decision.
-Surely we all hope, block.one has an interest now that EOS will succeed…
+I am not sure if there was any contract or conditions to that, except the ongoing development of EOSIO for the next 10 years.
+The EOS blockchain launched with 1 billion tokens, 900 million of which went to those who purchased the EOS ICO and 100 million of which went to Block.one.
+The 100 million tokens allocated for Block.one were to vest over a period of 10 years for continued development support, 10% of which unlock each year.

 They forwarded 20 Mio to Bullish account https://bloks.io/account/bullish and paid one contractor 333,334.35 EOS and 2x 83,333.35 EOS, because they insisted to get paid in EOS.
 The rumor on the $EOS streets is, that “it’s likely BitGo, that works on the custody aspect.”